One-Shot Distributed Source Simulation: As Quantum as it Can Get: Entangled State Source Simulation

 \end{proposition} \begin{proof} We prove this is a lower bound and then note it can be achieved.
 It is known that local operations can only decrease entanglement rank \cite{Watrous-Book}.
 Note that the throwing out of the $A',C'$ spaces are also local operations.
 Therefore, the input state $\sigma$ must have an entanglement rank that is lower bounded by $\mrm{Ent}^{\ve}_{A:C}(\rho)$ or else it will violate the error restriction.
 Moreover, the state $\tau_{AC}$ that minimizes $\mrm{Ent}^{\ve}_{A:C}(\rho)$ can be forwarded and the local operations be trivial, so this is also achievable.
-Taking the logarithm completes the proof. \end{proof} We note part of the simplicity of this setting is our choice of measure. \cite{Jain-2012a} analyzed the quantum correlation complexity, which is the same setting but measuring the logarithm of the rank of the seed state rather than its entanglement rank and the analysis in this case is more arduous.
-However, given the triviality of the unconstrained case under our choice of measure, we choose to restrict the input state to aribtrary classical correlation and embezzling states. \begin{definition} Let $\ve \in (0,1)$ and $\rho_{AC} \in \Density(A \otimes C)$.
-The entanglement of simulation restricted to embezzling states is
+Taking the logarithm completes the proof. \end{proof} We note part of the simplicity of this setting is our choice of measure. \cite{Jain-2012a} analyzed the quantum correlation complexity, which is the same setting but measuring the logarithm of the rank of the initial state used in the protocol rather than its entanglement rank and the analysis in this case is more arduous.